I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 Stripping out of my boots and tattered underwear, I left them in a heap in the middle of the room and crawled naked into bed.
 My pistol I laid within reach on a small table.

 Lying there, I stared at the exposed rafters in disbelief.

-I closed my eyes and tried to think happy thoughts.
+I closed my eyes again.

-When I woke several hours later, I felt like I had been shot at, missed, shit at, and hit all over.
+When I woke hours later, I felt like I had been shot at, missed, shit at, and hit all over.

 My joints were stiff.
 The cut across my chest was a congealed mass of blood and ash.
 Small nicks, cuts, and burns covered me.
 The stench of singed hair and blood filled my nostrils.
 Moving gingerly, I opened the shutters, squinting at the bright light as my eyes adjusted.
 The yard was just how I remembered it from last night.
-Full of burnt debris with a giant mangled corpse near the ruination that had once been my barn.
+Full of burnt debris with a giant mangled corpse near the ruination that’d been my barn.

 Sighing, I pulled pants and boots on before stepping outside.